Cloudkibo/CloudKibo/cloudkibo_documentation/onetoonecall.md

 Server, after sending ack message to sender, would check the presence of the callee on socket.io room.
 If callee is not online, the server would send the message 'message' to caller with following variables:

-- msg
+- calleephone
-- - calleephone
+- callerphone
-- - callerphone
+- status : 'calleeoffline'
-- - status : 'calleeoffline'
+- type : 'call'

 If callee is online, server would send the message 'areyoufreeforcall' message to callee with following variables.